a-mad/prodyn/README.md

 ProDyn - Protein Dynamics Prediction

 ### ProDyn0
 Conformational mechanics of point-mutated calponin homology domains, CH1 and CH2, connected by a tether.
 Different steered and fixed residues are assigned for molecular dynamics simulation of domain stretching behavior.
 Input is defined as a graph with node features (residue type, secondary structure, and properties), edge features (dihedrals, h-bonds, steer-to-fixed distance), and edge connections.
 Output is of two types: (1) force mode classification and (2) max force (magnitude and time) regression.
+For the regression output, magnitude is the first index and time is the second index.
+The max force values were scaled, to retrieve the original units multiply magnitude by 800 to get kJ/mol/nm and multiply time by 5000 to get psec.

 The zip file "prodyn0_data.zip" contains 3 Python3-pickled data files for training, validation, and test datasets.
 As an example, the training data can be imported to extract the input and output data as named below:
 ```